TomokiMatsunaga/ML-CFP/README.md

 # Multi-Layer Combined Frequency and Periodicity Representations for Multi-Pitch Estimation of Multi-Instrument Music
-ML-CFP （Multi-Layer Combined Frequency and Periodicity）　is an unsupervised multi-pitch estimation method.
+ML-CFP (Multi-Layer Combined Frequency and Periodicity)　is an unsupervised multi-pitch estimation method.

 ## Usage
 #### Prediction